Skip to Main Content

 • In-text citation: a brief citation within a work, at the point where information from the cited source was used.

 • Index: a list of names, subjects, etc., with references to the places where they occur, typically found at the end of a book.
-Stand-alone indexes can be used to find citations to specific journal articles by subject.
-The Library databases are electronic indexes which often link directly to the full text of the article.

 • Information Literacy: Knowing how to locate, evaluate and use information.
 The library's goal is to increase everyone's information literacy.